Lando Norris beats Max Verstappen to win Dutch Grand Prix, cut standings gap | TSN

 "So from that point I knew we were in with a good fight.
 But he seemed to just keep dropping off and my pace was getting better.
 It’s a nice feeling inside the car and especially when I got past, I could just get comfortable."

+Norris had defended himself as “still up there” with the best starters in F1 on Saturday.
+After taking the win Sunday, he suggested there might be an “underlying issue” causing wheelspin on the otherwise dominant McLaren car, given that teammate Oscar Piastri also lost a place at the start.

+In every other phase of the race, it was clear that Norris and McLaren had the fastest car following McLaren’s latest upgrades.
+That points to what could be an increasingly competitive title fight with Verstappen in the last nine races of the season after the Dutch driver was far ahead of the rest in 2022 and 2023.

-Verstappen finished second and Ferrari's Charles Leclerc was third after holding off Norris' teammate Oscar Piastri.
+Verstappen finished second and Ferrari's Charles Leclerc was third after holding off Piastri.

-Verstappen is without a win in five races, his longest winless run since 2020, and loses his record as the only driver to win at the Dutch Grand Prix since it returned to the F1 schedule in 2021.
+Norris is the first McLaren driver to win in the Netherlands since Niki Lauda in 1985, and Verstappen is without a win in five races, his longest winless run since 2020.

-“We tried everything we could today,” Verstappen said.
-“I think it was quite clear that we’re not quick enough, so I tried to be second today.”
+“I think it was quite clear that we’re not quick enough, so I tried to be second today,” Verstappen said.

-Norris is the first McLaren driver to win in the Netherlands since Niki Lauda in 1985.
+He suggested that “something has been going on lately with the car” that Red Bull needs to figure out to combat twin problems of a lack of pace and higher-than-expected tire wear.

 Carlos Sainz Jr. was fifth for Ferrari and Verstappen’s Red Bull teammate Sergio Perez was sixth, ahead of the two Mercedes of George Russell and Lewis Hamilton.